ya64/IrwinBot/README.md

 token=
 ```

 If you haven't already, you'd need to create a bot account on discord and paste the token into this file.
 The token is bassically the username/password for the bot, so you shouldn't share it with anyone.
-You can read a guide on how to create bot accounts [here](CREATEABOTACCOUNT.md)

 6. Rerun the bot.
 A new folder will be created called `irwins` in your irwinbot folder.
 Copy and paste the irwins you want the bot to access there!
 Please note that it's reccomended to keep a copy of all irwins in a seperate folder, just in case.

-7. Rerun the bot one last time and invite it to your server, reffer to the [CREATEABOTACCOUNT.md](CREATEABOTACCOUNT.md) which has instructions on how to do so.
+7. Rerun the bot one last time and invite it to your server